Puducode: Education

 Sarvajan High School is based in the village.
 It was built around 70 years ago in front of the West Nada (Door/Entrance) of the Sri Annapoorneswari temple and is itself fronted by another temple.
 Initially it was started only for girls education as the years passed by, the school expanded and started preparing pupils from the Nursery class up to X Standard.

 Notable people

-Among Puducode's well-known residents have been Puthucode Krishnamurthy, the Carnatic musician, and P. R. Sundaram Iyer, whose grandson is P. C. Sreeram, a cinematographer in Indian cinema.
+Among Puducode's well-known residents have been P. R. Sundaram Iyer, whose grandson is P. C. Sreeram, a cinematographer in Indian cinema.
 Sundaram Iyer founded the Sanskrit College in the village.